beepritchard/Psychic-Game/README.md

 # Psychic-Game
-### What is Psychic-Game:
+### What is a Psychic-Game:

-It is an app randomly picks a letter, and the user has to guess which letter the app chose.
-Put the following text on your page:
+It is an app that randomly picks a letter, and the player has to guess which letter the app chose.

-Steps to follow:
+This app is one of the enjoyable game if you enjoy puzzle game.
+It will allow player to guess what system will pick.
+Enjoy!

+How the game play:

-- Guess what letter I'm thinking of
+- Guess what letter I'm thinking of.
+Player will start typing letter they want to guess

-- Wins: (# of times the user has guessed the letter correctly)
+- To Wins: (# of times the player has guessed the letter correctly)

-- Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses)
+- If Losses: (# of times the player has failed to guess the letter correctly after exhausting all guesses)

-- Guesses Left: (# of guesses left)
+- Total Guesses Left: (# of guesses left)

-- Your Guesses So Far: (the specific letters that the user typed)
+- Your Guesses So Far: (the specific letters that the player typed)

 - When the player wins, increase the Wins counter and start the game over again.